Xbox Live Arcade Unplugged

-Xbox Live Arcade Unplugged is a series of Xbox 360 games released which allow the play of Xbox Live Arcade games without requiring a purchase via Xbox Live.
+Xbox Live Arcade Unplugged is a series of Xbox 360 games released which allows the play of Xbox Live Arcade games without requiring a purchase via Xbox Live.

 Xbox Live Arcade Unplugged Vol. 1

 Xbox Live Arcade Unplugged Vol. 1 is a retail package of six Xbox Live Arcade games and three demos.

-The disc works by inserting it into the system just like any other game.
-However, rather than directly launching any of the titles, it brings you to the game menu in the Xbox 360 games menu where you see extra games that are playable.
+When the disc is inserted, it does not directly launch anything; instead, it simply adds the respective titles to the player's Games list while inserted.

 Games included

 Xbox Live Arcade Compilation Disc

 Xbox Live Arcade Compilation Disc is a package of five Xbox Live Arcade games.
-The compilation was packaged with the Xbox 360 Arcade.
+It was packaged with the console's Arcade variant.

-The disc works by inserting it into the system just like any other game.
-However, rather than directly launching any of the titles, it adds five items to the Xbox Live Arcade menu with a small disc icon next to each name.
-A double pack featuring this game and Sega Superstars Tennis was also packaged with some Xbox 360 units.

 Games included

 Xbox Live Arcade Game Pack

-Xbox Live Arcade Game Pack is a package of three Xbox Live Arcade games.
+Xbox Live Arcade Game Pack is a package of four Xbox Live Arcade games.

 The compilation was packaged with a black wireless controller.

-The disc works by inserting it into the system just like any other game.
-However, rather than directly launching any of the titles, it adds three items to the Xbox Live Arcade menu with a small disc icon next to each name.
+Ms. Pac-Man was a digital code.

 Games included

 Xbox 360 Triple Pack

-Xbox 360 Triple Pack is a package of three popular Xbox Live Arcade games.
+Xbox 360 Triple Pack is a package of three Xbox Live Arcade games.

-A game selection menu launches by inserting the disc into the system.
-All three games are also added to the game library when the disc is in the tray.
-The disc is needed to play the games even when the games are installed.
-Games cannot be installed separately.